-This post sheds light on two disasters – one of a massive tsunami and one of a microscopic parasite – as well as some of global charity’s problems and the reasons why that comprehensive education and this series is needed.
+This post tells the story of two disasters and how charity responded to them: one of a massive tsunami and one of a microscopic parasite.
+It also sheds light on some of global charity’s problems and the reasons why that comprehensive education and this series is needed.

 On Friday March 11th 2011, at quarter to three in the afternoon, the tectonic plate beneath Honshu, Japan’s largest island, had finally gotten enough.
 For centuries it had been pushed and shoved by the neighboring Pacific plate, wedging against it at a gradual pace of some 8 to 9 centimeters per year.
 As a result, an incredible amount of elastic energy had stored up between the two plates.
 Picture a plastic ruler held against the edge of a table top, and a hand bending it down into a curve.
 This is essentially what was happening – there was a bent ruler the size of a country sitting under the Pacific Ocean roughly 100 kilometers east of the coastline of Japan.

 On that Friday afternoon, the Honshu plate decided it had bent enough.
 As if snapping back into place, it lifted a colossal mass of water on top of it by nearly 10 meters in an instant, triggering a gargantuan tsunami and the strongest earthquake ever measured in Japan.